 Social media platforms like Facebook groups, Pinterest group boards, LinkedIn groups, Twitter hashtags, etc., are simple examples of focus groups.
 Then, carefully selected groups must meet specific criteria to participate in the research.

 It can help develop an encouraging environment for an FMCG product or service where customers share their unbiased thoughts and reviews.
-It can help an FMCG brand development agency to improve its marketing tactics and engage with more audiences.
+It can help an FMCG brand development agency to improve its marketing tactics and engage with a broader audience.

 One thing to remember is that great products require less advertising to compete in FMCG.
 The quality of the product compels the consumers to recommend it to one another.